 MATTHEW KAPUSTA.
-Matthew Kapusta, age 48, has been Chief Executive Officer of uniQure since December 2016, and currently serves on the Company's Board of Directors.
-Mr. Kapusta also has served as our Chief Financial Officer since joining uniQure in January 2015.
-Prior to joining uniQure, Mr. Kapusta was Senior Vice President at AngioDynamics (NASDAQ: ANGO) from 2011 to 2014, responsible for corporate development, strategic planning and national accounts.
+Matthew Kapusta, age 49, has been Chief Executive Officer of uniQure since December 2016, and currently serves on the Company's Board of Directors.
+Mr. Kapusta also served as our Chief Financial Officer from joining uniQure in January 2015 until June 2021.
+Prior to joining uniQure, Mr. Kapusta was Senior Vice President at AngioDynamics (Nasdaq: ANGO) from 2011 to 2014, responsible for corporate development, strategic planning, and national accounts.
 Prior to AngioDynamics, he served as Vice President, Finance and Strategic Planning and Analysis for Smith & Nephew Orthopaedics.
 Mr. Kapusta's career also includes more than a decade of investment banking experience focused on emerging life sciences companies.
-Mr. Kapusta was Managing Director, Healthcare Investment Banking at Collins Stewart, and held various positions at Wells Fargo Securities, Robertson Stephens and PaineWebber.
+Mr. Kapusta was Managing Director, Healthcare Investment Banking at Collins Stewart, and held various positions at Wells Fargo Securities, Robertson Stephens, and PaineWebber.
 Mr. Kapusta holds a Master of Business Administration from New York University's Stern School of Business, a Bachelor of Business Administration from University of Michigan's Ross School of Business and earned his Certified Public Accountant license in 1996 while at Ernst & Young.
-We believe that Mr. Kapusta is qualified to serve as our CEO, Executive Director and Chief Financial Officer due to his broad expertise in the biotechnology and finance industries.
+We believe that Mr. Kapusta is qualified to serve as our Chief Executive Officer and an Executive Director due to his broad expertise in the biotechnology and finance industries.